fabiokerstens/FDIR_PQ9/README.md

 Clearly SEUs should be corrected for, which is normally done by an on-board Fault Detection, Isolation and Recovery (FDIR) algorithm.
 FDIR algorithms are vital for the correct in-orbit operation of the Delfi-PQ and hence shall be tested extensively on Earth to validate correct function.
 For large spacecraft, this is often done by using radiation hardened electronics or by testing the flight computer in a radiation environment.
 Both these options add a lot of cost to the overal mission, which is often not possible for small spacecraft, such as Delfi-PQ.
 Therefore, **the purpose of this repository is to simulate SEUs by means of real time fault injection, in an attempt to validate the Delfi-PQ FDIR algorithm**.

 The repository is made open-source and allows students from all over the world to contribute to the project.

+## 2. Repository Overview
+In addition to the Readme, there are a few main files required to run the software.
+In the **fault_injection** folder there are two main files:

+* **client_ti.py** the python file to analyse the TI MSP342 LaunchPad
+* **client_adb.py** the python file to analyse the FLATSAT ADB

+And in the **PQ9EGSE** folder there are two main files:

+* **target/PQ9EGSE-0.1-SNAPSHOT-jar-with-dependencies.jar** the java file which launchs the EGSE software.
+* **EPS.xml** contain the definitions of all the requests that can be sent to the board.

-## 2. Design
+## 3. Design
-### 2.1 Literature Overiew
+### 3.1 Literature Overiew
 In the past, several attempet were already made on developing to develop a FDIR validation simulation, which have been used throughout this work as a reference.
 Firstly, [Delfi-PQ_FDIR](https://github.com/JochimM/Delfi-PQ_FDIR), uses an Arduino to simulate the spacecraft.
 Errors are only injected in the SRAM memory and communication is done via standard USB serial.
 Error checking is done by asking housekeeping data, which contains the names of the authors as well as the borwein pi approximation.
 Since both housekeeping parameters are fixed and can be well modelled, the authors can check for errors in the received data.
 Their simulations oututs a memory map of the memory loction and specific bits in which soft errors (wrong housekeeping data) and hard errors (Arduino crash) occur.

 Another attempt was made in the [Delfi-PQ_FDIR_Evaluator](https://github.com/FlyOHolic/Delfi-PQ_FDIR_Evaluator), where the authors used two Texas Instruments MSP432P401R LaunchPad development boards, which is identical to the development board used in the present work.
 They use Python to inject error in the SRAM zone of the memory (0x20000000-0x20100000).
 Their board is programmed to continuously transmit the message "Hello World", which can have a different output if errors are introduced in the board.
 They distinguish four types of errors of which the two most relevant are: (1) *lockup* in which the boards stops responding, (2) *data corruption* in which the outputted "Hello World" string is corrupted.

-### 2.2 Memory Overview
+### 3.2 Memory Overview
 To simulate created errors due to SEUs the approach used in this work injects failures in the memory of the Delfi-PQ.
 The on-board memory is modelled with the FLATSAT interface or the MSP432P401R LaunchPad, which both have the same microcontroller.
 The memory map for the particular microcontroller used is shown in the figure below (source: [Texas Instruments](http://www.ti.com/lit/ds/symlink/msp432p401r.pdf)).

 <p align="center">